stfc/PSyclone/doc/developer_guide/psyir.rst

 with a combination of `Loop` and `IfBlock` nodes.
 Such nodes in the new tree structure are annotated with information to enable the original language-specific syntax to be recreated if required (see below).
 See the full IfBlock API in the :ref_guide:`IfBlock reference guide psyclone.psyir.nodes.html#psyclone.psyir.nodes.IfBlock`.

-The PSyIR supports the concept of named arguments for `Call` nodes.
-At the moment the PSyIR Fortran front end does not make use of this support, so the only way to make use of named arguments would be to create them directly in the PSyIR (using the `create()` method).
+The PSyIR also supports the concept of named arguments for `Call` nodes.

 .. note:: A Call node (like the CodeBlock) inherits from both
           Statement and DataNode because it can be found in Schedules